 I used to hate my history class at High School.
-No interest and zero relevance, and who cares?
+No interest, zero relevance, and who cares?
 History is full of failure and strife.
 Story after story of revolutions, plagues, famine, wars and pestilence.
 Crashes, and more crashes, one step forward and half-a-dozen back.
 Discord.
 Dissention.
 Epic fails.

-But study it, we do.
-Heck, there are massive and very erudite departments of the stuff at major educational establishments worldwide.
+But study it we do.
+Heck, there are very erudite departments of the stuff at major educational establishments worldwide.
 Well done.
 And now, I love it.

 Those who work with their own episodes of failure will gain a sense of acceptance that allows them to process their experiences, learn from them, and move on without guilt.
 How many of us experience the success of failure with a deep feeling of shame for how we have lived?